lightbend/fdp-sample-applications/apps/nwintrusion/README.md

 > ingest
 ```

-This will run the data ingestion and transformation application on the local machine.
+These commands switch to the nested `ingestRun` project, then run the data ingestion and transformation application locally.
 Before running the application, please ensure the configuration files are set up appropriately for the local environment.
 Here's the default setup of `application.conf` within the `ingestion` folder of the project:

 ```
 dcos {